 How Bad are Scars from Breast Reduction?

-It depends completely on the type of incision made by the surgeon and hence, usually varies from one person to another.
-In some women, it may remain very much visible even after trying a lot of scar removal methods.
+It depends entirely on the type of incision the surgeon makes and usually varies from person to person.
+It may remain visible in some women even after trying many scar removal methods.

 Do Breasts Sag after Breast Reduction?